arno06/expenses/README.md

-# expenses
+# Expenses

-A new flutter project.
+A budget app using Flutter.

 ## Getting Started